 After you have set up your chart of accounts in Aplos, the next step would be to input your starting balances.
-This is the amount you are beginning Aplos with in your asset and liability accounts, split by fund.
-To access the Starting Balances page, click Fund Accounting > Accounts > Starting Balances.
+When beginning your journey in the Aplos system, we highly recommend entering your bank balances for the starting balances.
+This proves to help your organization start off on the right foot for your finances, as this should reflect the true value of your asset and liability accounts, split by fund.
+To access the Starting Balances page in Aplos, click Fund Accounting > Accounts > Starting Balances.

 As an example, you might have $10,000 in your Checking account, but that total is split into balances between multiple funds.
 You will enter the individual balances for each fund, bringing the Total to $10,000.
 As you enter totals for each field, the page will auto save.

-Once you enter these balances, if you look at your Balance Sheet, you’ll notice that you now have balances assigned for asset, liability, and equity accounts.
+Once you enter these balances in Aplos, if you look at your Balance Sheet, you’ll notice that you now have balances assigned for asset, liability, and equity accounts.
 These starting balances can be edited as long as they have not been included in a reconciliation.

 What if I have uncleared checks?